-Art classes for kids in New York City
+Best art classes for kids in NYC

 While class titles change throughout the year at this Park Slope venue, your child will always get plenty of personal attention (classes typically have about six to eight students) and a creative outlet.
 Kids explore the design process with hands-on projects, such as comic books, bubble-wrap prints and putty sculptures.
 At the end of each session they display their work for their families in a final exhibition.
 Ages 1½ to 11.